lzaaldian/lzaaldian.github.io/README.md

 # lzaaldian.github.io

-A blog of my journey as a software developer
+A blog about my journey as a software developer [https://lzaaldian.github.io](https://lzaaldian.github.io)